RobertsLab/sams-notebook/_posts/2020/2020-01-03-Transcriptome-Annotation---C.bairdi-Using-DIAMOND-BLASTx-on-Mox-and-MEGAN6-Meganizer.md

 DIAMOND BLASTx took place on Mox, while "meganization" took place on my lab computer (`swoose`); this is due to the way that MEGAN6 uses Java - it doesn't run properly on Mox.

+For reference, these include RNAseq data using a newly established "shorthand": 2018, 2019.

 SBATCH script (GitHub):

 - [20200103_cbai_diamond_blastx.sh](https://github.com/RobertsLab/sams-notebook/blob/master/sbatch_scripts/20200103_cbai_diamond_blastx.sh)